 These classes of Users will have different Roles indicating their type of business.
-Roles basically contain a set of Permissions, and they link these Permissions to one or more Users on the one hand, and to one or more Customers on the other hand.
-Therefore Customers are the smallest entity Permissions can be assigned to!
-In addition there are also Permissions that are not based on a certain Customer, but assigned for all Customers in a Avantra environment, like the Permission to define a Monitoring Parameter Set.
+Roles basically contain a set of Permissions, and they link these Permissions to one or more Users on one hand, and to one or more Customers on the other hand.
+Therefore Customers are the smallest entity that Permissions can be assigned to.
+In addition there are also Permissions that are not based on a certain Customer, but assigned to all Customers in a Avantra environment, like the Permission to define a Monitoring Parameter Set.

 |Permissions are inherited automatically in case a Customer hierarchy is defined.
 Permissions assigned to the Root Customer are inherited from all Customers.|

-If you do not want to assign a User to a Customer using Roles you can assign it directly!
-In this case, permissions will be assigned by means of a Permission Set.
+If you do not want to assign a User to a Customer using Roles, you can assign it directly.
+In this case permissions will be assigned by means of a Permission Set.
 A Permission Set basically is a Role that implicitly contains the Customer the User is assigned directly to.
-Permission Sets allow the Service Provider to delegate the User Management to their Customers.
+Permission Sets allow the Service Provider to delegate User Management to their Customers.

 User Authentication is based on User IDs and passwords, and a Password Policy can be enforced.
-This policy may define a minimum password length, an expiration period, a minimum number of special characters to name just a few.
+This policy may define a minimum password length, an expiration period, a minimum number of special characters and so on.